A Guide to Building Effective Product Feedback Loops

 What are the pros and cons of customer surveys?

-The biggest advantage of surveys is that they correlate with the user experience.
+The biggest advantage of surveys is they correlate with user experience.
 In other words, after users interact with the newest feature in your product, you can immediately ask for feedback.
 However, even though the simplicity of surveys is likely to increase response rates, they may be limiting because you aren’t present to clarify answers.